DavidAce/h5du/readme.md

 Example 1 - Print the size of all groups recursively in descending order of size:
      ./h5du -f example.h5

-Example 2 - Print the size of all groups starting from group "grpA/grpB":
+Example 2 - Print the size of all groups starting from group "grpA/grpB" in human-readable units:
-    ./h5du -f example.h5 -g grpA/grpB
+    ./h5du -f example.h5 -g grpA/grpB -H

 Example 3 - Print the size of all groups and datasets recursively in ascending order of name:
     ./h5du -f example.h5 -D -K name -O asc